datatovalue/datatovalue-tools/docs/guides/automated_pubsub_parsing.md

 END FOR;
 ```

-These dan then be called as part of downstream modelling or built into resources such as table-valued functions.
+These can then be called as part of downstream modelling or built into resources such as table-valued functions.